ahmedcodein/word_guesser/README.md

 # Word Guesser

 **"The difference between the almost right word and the right word is really a large matter.
-It's the difference between the lightning bug and the lightning", - Mark Twain**
+It's the difference between the lightning bug and the lightning" (Mark Twain)**

 ## 1. Introduction

-The word guesser game is a game revolves around figuring out what word the computer is picked.
+The word guesser game is a game revolves around figuring out the word the computer is picked.
 The player then try to guess the word letter by letter.
 The player wins if all the guessed letters are correct given a limited number of tries/chances.
-The number of chances is defined as how many wrong letters are entered by the player.
+The number of chances is defined as how many wrong letters are entered by the player before loosing.
-The player has three type of chances based on the difficulty choice.
+The player has three type of chances according to the difficulty choice.
 The difficulty choices are:

 - Easy with three chances.
-There the picked word is a three-letter word
+There, the picked word is a three-letter word
 - Intermediate with five chances.
 There, the picked word is a five-letter word
 - Difficult with six chances.
 There, the picked word is a six-letter word

-A life link to the game is in [Word Guesser](https://words-guesser-62606aa4731f.herokuapp.com/)
+A link to the game is in [Word Guesser](https://words-guesser-62606aa4731f.herokuapp.com/)

 ![Word Guesser](docs/images/intro.png)